prebid/Prebid.js/modules/schain.md

 	            {
 				   "asi":"indirectseller-2.com",
 				   "sid":"00002",
-				   "hp":0
+				   "hp":1
 			    },
 			]
 		}
 	}
 });
 ```

 ## Workflow
-The schain module is not enabled by default as it may not be neccessary for all publishers.
+The schain module is not enabled by default as it may not be necessary for all publishers.
 If required, schain module can be included as following
 ```
     $ gulp build --modules=schain,pubmaticBidAdapter,openxBidAdapter,rubiconBidAdapter,sovrnBidAdapter